May is Lyme Disease Awareness Month!

-*Email, tweet or Facebook a 2016 Maryland Lyme Disease Fact Sheet Link to local businesses and your friends that may have an interest or need to know.
+*Email, tweet or Facebook a 2017 Virginia Lyme Disease Fact Sheet link to local businesses and your friends that may have an interest or need to know.

 *Share information on tick borne diseases with friends who have pets and other animals.

 *Educate health care professionals in your area by sending them a link to the 50 most frequently asked questions page.